 Selective breeding was the primary means to accentuate certain traits of specific plants or animals until genetic engineering.
 Imprecise nature is not its only drawback – it can also consume time.

 Breeding requires several stages that gradually reduce the trait in the plant or animal.
 It is a process that might take months to years to show results.
 It can even take decades to achieve anything.

 Gene manipulation isn’t just precise but also fast.
 Its results are apparent from the next generation, not just several decades into the future.

 See Related: Most Eco-Friendly Baseboard Heaters

 10. Genetic engineering can lead to healthier, more fruitful crops.

 Genetic engineering can lead to healthier and more fruitful crops.
-With qualities like pest-resistance and faster growth, a successful GMO harvest is almost guaranteed.
+With qualities like pest resistance and faster growth, a successful GMO harvest is almost guaranteed.

-Without genetic modification, plants are vulnerable to pests, diseases and weather conditions.
+Without genetic modification, plants are vulnerable to pests, diseases, and weather conditions.
 Other environmental stresses can lead to an unsuccessful harvest and contribute further to the world’s food shortages.

+Genetically modified crops are healthier, can withstand more, and are more likely to succeed every time.
 A higher success rate cuts out a lot of the hard work for the agricultural industry.